xiaogouxo/PyIDM/readme.md

 a standalone frozen version prepared by py2exe or cx_freeze is available on: [latest version](https://github.com/pyIDM/pyIDM/releases/latest) <br>
 for all available build versions you can check https://github.com/pyIDM/pyIDM/releases

 ---

-### Alternative to IDM (Internet Download Manager):
-The main reason for making this application is the lack of free open source download managers which has multi-connection, high download speed, and resume capability, also can download youtube videos, in same time has a good gui design, to achieve that, decision made to use the high speed library 'pycurl', a threading module for multi-connection, youtube_dl, and an easy and beautiful PySimpleGUI module for designing the gui user interface

----